MarkGhebrial/sdnc/www/content/_index.md

 ## Small Group Nerf War

 SGNW is a small club that plays monthly at a park in Lakewood.
-They typically play 4v4, 5v5, and 6v6 semi-competetive game modes depending on attendance.
+They typically play 4v4, 5v5, and 6v6 semi-competitive game modes depending on attendance.